adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 The flow is roughly:
 VS Code requests hover/definition at a UI position in +page.svelte.
 Language server maps this UI position to a TSX position.
-Language server calls the actual TypeScript service's getQuickInfoAtPosition / getDefinitionAtPosition with the +page.svelte.tsx path and the TSX offset.
+Language server calls the actual TypeScript service's getQuickInfoAtPosition with the +page.svelte.tsx path and the TSX offset.
 If TS returns results, these results contain spans within the TSX file.
 The language server then takes these TSX spans and maps them back to original Svelte/Civet coordinates using ConsumerDocumentMapper.getOriginalPosition.
 It is these final, mapped-back-to-original-Svelte/Civet coordinates that are then (usually) used to interact with our LSAndTSDocResolver's wrapped methods if further processing or fallbacks specific to the Svelte/Civet context were intended.